22Neves/devsite-docs/guides/checkout-api-v2/industry-data/industry-data-intro.en.md

 # Additional industry data

 Depending on the branch of activities or industry of your store, there is a series of data that can be sent when creating a payment that will help improve your approval.
-You can see them detailed by industry below.
+You can see them detailed by industry following the links below.

 > WARNING
 >